-The founders of the lab are Ach Adhvaryu - assistant professor of business economics and public policy at the University of Michigan (www.achadhvaryu.com/), Anant Ahuja - head of Organization Development at Shahi Exports Pvt.
-Ltd. and Anant Nyshadham – assistant professor of economics at Boston College (www.anantnyshadham.com/).
+The founders of the lab are Ach Adhvaryu - Associate Professor of Business Economics and Public Policy at the University of Michigan (www.achadhvaryu.com), Anant Nyshadham - Assistant Professor of Economics at the University of Michigan, and Anant Ahuja - head of Organization Development at Shahi Exports Pvt.
+Ltd.

 Length of Commitment: at least one year